anyscale/academy/README.md

 ## Setup

+The setup commands can take a while to finish.

 Clone the [Academy GitHub repo](https://github.com/anyscale/academy) or [download the latest release](https://github.com/anyscale/academy/releases), which is best if you don't have `git` on your laptop.

 #### Using Anaconda